vic4key/QLoader/README.md

 ## Features

-* Easy to Create a non-exe Loader to Avoid Anti-Virus Detection
+* Easy to Create a non-exe Loader to avoid Anti-Virus Detection
 * Easy to Define Patching Patterns under the JSON File Format
 * Easy to Modify Patching Information (Target, Pattern, etc)
 * Support both PE 32-bit & 64-bit
-* Do Not Need `Save Project` like dUP for later (Modify Direct the Created Loader for Updating)
+* Modify direct the created Loader for updating (do not need to `Save Project` for maintenance)
 * Create Loader as
   - [X] Windows Shortcut .LNK
   - [X] Internet Shortcut .URL